 - Remove unknown Chrome, Edge, Firefox, or Opera extensions.

-- Check notification permissions and reset the homepage/search provider if changed.
+- Check notification permissions and reset homepage/search provider changes.

-- Open Task Scheduler and disable unknown updater or installer tasks.
+- Open Task Scheduler and disable unknown updater, installer, or browser-related tasks created at the same time as the alert.

-- Run a full system scan after reboot.
+- Reboot and run a full system scan.

 The most common reason is that the original installer or extracted files remain on disk and Defender detects them again.
 Another cause is a companion updater that redownloads the bundle.
 Remove the source file, uninstall recently added apps, and check startup locations instead of only clearing the Defender history.